Double act: 1990s–present day

 The British duo Mitchell and Webb are another successful double act from the 2000s onwards, having multiple sketch shows on both radio and TV as well as starring in the award-winning sitcom Peep Show.

-For over 20 years, Australians Hamish Blake and Andy Lee have worked together as Hamish & Andy, having multiple successful TV shows and a very popular radio show and podcast.
+For over 20 years, Australians Hamish Blake and Andy Lee have worked together as Hamish & Andy, having multiple TV shows and a radio show and podcast.

 Most of the most successful double acts in the early 2000s take their inspiration from the odder strain of double-act comedy spearheaded by Reeves and Mortimer.
 Matt Lucas and David Walliams, who had previously worked with Reeves and Mortimer, also took inspiration from the Two Ronnies.
 The Mighty Boosh also played with the formula but essentially remained traditional at their roots.
-Another popular current light entertainment/presenting comedy act is Ant & Dec, who are a very basic yet effective example of a double act.
+Another popular current light entertainment/presenting comedy act is Ant & Dec, a basic example of a double act.